5IGI0/Masstuffy/README.md

 Before storing records, you need to create a collection.
 Depending on what you plan to store, you can enable compression (and use a dictionary if necessary) and then insert all the objects you want.

-Additionally, there is an option to generate the dictionary after the collection has been created.
+Additionally, there will be an option to generate the dictionary after the collection has been created.
 In this case, objects will be stored without compression in a temporary folder.
 Once a certain threshold is reached, the dictionary will be generated.

 ### License